issbgkh/schain-get-started/README.md

 ### Create your first app

 1. On the console dashboard, click the **Create App** button.
-2. In the popup window, type **My First App** in the app name field.
+2. In the popup window, type **My First App** as the app name.
 3. Click the **Create** button.

 Your app will be created in just a few seconds.
-Once everything is done, a new app block appears on the dashboard.
+Once everything is done, a new app block will appear on the dashboard.

 ### APP ID